emmercm/www/src/blog/_postgres-audit-triggers.md

 **Database functions hide behavior.**

-Logic in DB functions and triggers is separated from application logic, which makes it obscure
+Code in DB functions is separated from code in the application, which obscures the logic.
+Developers spend most of their time reading application code

 **The trigger has to use an `EXECUTE` statement for re-usability.**